caltechlibrary/newt/newt-presentation.md

 - "Off the shelf" microservices can make application construction easier
 - Orchestrating the data pipeline in YAML seems reasonable
-- SQL turns some people off, Newt may help mitigate that
+- SQL turns some people off, models could be bootstraped from Newt's YAML
-- Pandoc templates are simple to learn
+- Pandoc templates are simple to learn, need some tutorials about running Pandoc as a service
 - Newt stack plays well with HTML5 approaches and best practices
+- And there was an unexpected result ...

 # An unexpected result

 - Newt maintains very little "state"
 - Pandoc server requires no "state"
-- PostgREST maintains very little "state
+- PostgREST maintains very little "state"
 - Postgres can be clustered

 > The Newt stack can scale big

 # Next steps for Newt?

-1. Enhance SQL generation
+1. Explore SQL generation from Newt's YAML
 2. Test with Solr/Elasticsearch as alternate JSON sources
 3. Build staff facing applications this Summer (2023)
 4. Hopefully move beyond my proof of concept in Winter (2023), Spring (2024)